-In 2019, Ephrata National Bank undertook management of the investment of uncommitted proceeds and reserve funds.
-Ephrata National Bank was compensated for investment management services at its standard rates applied to the fair market value of the principal being invested and was paid a total of \$12,540.51 for its services.
+Since 2021, Ephrata National Bank has managed the investment of uncommitted proceeds and reserve funds.
+In 2022, Ephrata National Bank was compensated for investment management services at its standard rates applied to the fair market value of the principal being invested and was paid a total of \$15,789.71 for its services.